 Needless to say, they needed supplies.
 They were quickly pointed to the Sirivejjabhandu family business and they were contracted to provide basic necessities.
 Life was good for all concerned.
 Over time, Kanchanaburi became a major HQ of the IJA troops supporting the building and then operation of the TBR.

 But the town’s people were shocked and appalled when LtCol.
-Toosey’s group of mainly British POWs was marched past the town walls and up to Thamakam where they would eventually build a bridge.
+Toosey’s group of British POWs was marched past the town walls and up to Thamakam where they would eventually build a bridge.
 It was NOV 1942, the Japanese soldiers had been in the area establishing a HQ and supply depot since about AUG.
 But the arrival of rather bedraggled POWs was a shock to all who saw them.
 A small group of British POWs under the command of Major John Roberts of the 80th Tank Regiment had preceded them and built the camp where they were to live.

 As the work on the Thai-Burma Railway began in earnest, more and more POWs and native Asian laborers were moved through Kanchanaburi to camps in the jungles to the west.
 The Kwae Noi river was the major route of movement of men and supplies.
-The Japanese authorities awarded the Sirivejjabhandu family more contracts for goods of all types; supplying various staples and some food items like fresh vegetables and fruit.
+The Japanese authorities awarded the Sirivejjabhandu family more contracts for goods of all types; supplying various staples and some food items like fresh vegetables, eggs and fruit.
 Part of the contract apparently included logs and/or finished railway ties (sleepers).
 Khun (Mr. in Thai) BoonPong took the lead in delivering those supplies by boat along the Kwae Noi River.
 One of the camps that he frequently visited was that of the largely Australian H-Force commanded by LtCol.
 E. “Weary” Dunlop in the Hintok area nearly 100 kilo upriver from KAN.

 He was deeply moved and appalled by the condition of the men in that and other camps where he took supplies.
 He managed to establish a working relationship with LtCol.
 Dunlop and a handful of other POW leaders, including LtCol.
 Toosey.
 They formed what became known as the ‘V Organization’ or sometime the ‘V Men’s Club’. [see Section 15.2 for a more detailed discussion of this group] Over the course of the period of labor on the TBR, Khun BoonPong, his wife, daughter and sister, at great risk to themselves smuggled desperately needed items to these camps.
 Some of the most cherished items were drugs which the Japanese refused to supply to the POWs.
 Since he had a physician father and also a pharmacy, procurement was not an issue; delivery was.
 One of the contracts the family had was to supply ‘consumer goods’ to small canteens that the captors allowed the POWs to have access to.
 BoonPong provided things like tobacco and sugar.
 They would conceal the contraband in the items being delivered and apparently through some secret coding method would mark those packets so the POWs-in-the-know could extract those items.
 This was the primary method that ‘prohibited items’ like medications and medical instruments, as well as cash, were passed to the POWs.
 He was able to involve others — pro-British businessmen in Bangkok in particular — who provided cash currency that was smuggled to the camps to allow for the purchase of extra food or whatever was available from local villagers.
 Khun BoonPong’s wife, Surat, his sister, and daughter were often involved in the exchange of bundles of cash or coins to the POWs.